Sustainability Precincts FAQs

 Capital requirements vary by site, processing capacity, access to renewable power and the intended product mix.
 Typically, Precinct capital expenditure on a $ per ton of greenhouse gas saved is comparable to solar and lower than incineration.

 Projects involve an upfront component for the equipment and precinct infrastructure, followed by operational costs for renewable energy, staffing, maintenance and feedstock handling.
-The modular design allows capacity to be phased upwards over time, enabling precincts to scale as demand for hydrogen and X-products increases.
+The modular design allows capacity to be phased upwards over time, enabling Precincts to scale as demand for hydrogen and X-products increases.

 Who owns the Precincts?